top of page

 Relevance is key

 The trick is to use hashtags strategically rather than choosing random words or using terms.
 The more relevant your hashtags, the better your chances of reaching your target audience and building brand awareness.
+For instance, using the right hashtags can improve your overall Instagram SEO, which can lead to an increase in visibility and engagement.

 Find relevant hashtags by researching emerging trends among consumers as well as the content in your top-performing social media posts.
 When you know which words and terms are relevant, you can start planning to use different types of hashtags in your marketing strategy.